 UR-34 It shall be the intention of Council to require the developer of the lands as shown on Map UR-1 to contribute toward the future upgrading of Timberlea Village Drive which bisects the site.
-The amount of such contribution shall be determined based on the findings of a transportation study, to be undertaken at
+The amount of such contribution shall be determined based on the findings of a transportation study, to be undertaken at the developer's expense, which shall determine the proportion of costs attributable to the development.

-(RC-Oct 3 the developer's attributable to th 31/01;E-Dec 8/01) expense, which e development. shall determine the proportion of costs
+(RC-Oct 31/01; E-Dec 8/01)